-In a big, mixed-level language class, there are two schools of thought for how to make groups.
+In a big, mixed-level language class, there are two schools of thought on how to make groups.

 The first option is to put students of similar abilities together.
 The weaker students can work at a level where they’re at, and the same with higher-level students.
 If I’m doing something like a technology conversation lesson, this is the option I’d definitely choose.

 The second option is to put the weaker students with stronger ones.
 This way, the better students can help out the weaker ones.
 This is a key classroom management strategy for teaching to different ability levels.

 What’s best?
 A mix of option 1 and option 2.

 I like to have a mix in my classes.
-For example, if I teach the same class twice a week, I’ll let students choose their partner for the first class.
+For example, if I teach the same class twice a week, I’ll let students choose their partners for the first class.
 The best students often select each other, while the weaker ones will go together.
-This avoids the problem of me having to choose who the best and worst students are and making this a public thing!
+This avoids the problem of me having to choose who the best and worst students are and makes this a public thing!